Focusing on innovation in flexible electronics during COVID-19

-How do you drive forward innovation in flexible electronics during COVID-19?
+How do you maintain focus on innovation in flexible electronics during COVID-19?
 Iain Docherty, Director of Operations at PragmatIC, outlines how our team of experienced semiconductor industry experts have overcome recent challenges to continue to deliver our cutting-edge FlexICs at our unique FlexLogIC® production facility in County Durham.

 Keep safe and carry on